44za12/nehmeailabs.com/src/lib/posts/introducing-flashcheck.md

 ---
-title: 'Introducing FlashCheck: The Anti-Hallucination Engine'
+title: 'Introducing FlashCheck: Enterprise RAG Hallucination Detection'
 date: '2025-12-14'
-excerpt: 'LLMs hallucinate.
-FlashCheck is a purpose-built verification engine that returns a deterministic “Yes/No” answer to any claim against a document—enabling provably accurate AI systems.'
+excerpt: 'Trust, verified.
+FlashCheck is a purpose-built RAG hallucination detector that returns a deterministic “Yes/No” answer to verify claims against retrieved context.'
 ---

 ## The Trust Deficit in AI